UpStride/tutorial/README.md

 To check all the docker containers in the system run:

 > docker ps -a

+Further terminal sessions can be attached to a running docker container using:

+> docker exec -it <docker container id / name> bash

 Refer to the [docker documentation](https://docs.docker.com/engine/reference/commandline/run/#options) for further information.